artteknika/Magic-Sand/README.md

 #### Coordinate conversion / elevation functions
 Three coordinate systems can be used:
-- the RealSense2 coordinate system of the 2D realsense image : (x, y) in pixel units with origin in the top-left corner,
+- the RealSense coordinate system of the 2D realsense image : (x, y) in pixel units with origin in the top-left corner,
 - the world coordinate system: a 3D coordinate system (x, y, z) in millimeters units originating from the realsense sensor with z axis extending from the realsense sensor, x the horizontal axis of the realsense sensor and y the vertical axis, and
 - the projector coordinate system of the 2D projector image : (x, y) in pixel units with origin in the top-left corner.